vmware-tanzu/tanzu-application-platform-reference-service-packages/docs/crossplane/providers/aws.md

 You must create a proper role for the provider to assume, for granting the necessary and sufficient permissions to manage the AWS infrastructure.
 The least-privilege principle applies, therefore it's important to understand the actual needs and create the permission policy accordingly.
 For example, the following snippet creates a policy that allows the role it's attached to to execute actions only on the S3 service.

+First of all, set your the AWS region you're operating in and your EKS cluster name.

 ```sh
 # AWS region you're operating in